eyzhu/cancer_drug_ML_analysis/README.md

 ## Overview
 * Raw scripts/Pipeline for analysis performed in manuscript __*Machine learning approach informs biology of cancer drug response*__.
-* Analysis can be replicated by script provided in folders named after each drug
+* Analysis can be replicated by script provided in folders named after each drug.
+* R version 3.5.1 was used for the analysis.

 ## Drug analysis
 1. First download array expression data and place this file in the common_files folder.
 As of 4/17/2022, There's no live link to the file I used, so I uploaded it to dropbox.
 The file was orginally obtained from ftp://ftp.sanger.ac.uk/pub/project/cancerrxgene/releases/current_release/sanger1018_brainarray_ensemblgene_rma.txt.gz.